mkelley/glacier-home-backup/README.md

 * Keeps a database of uploaded archives and only uploads new archives after a minimum amount of time has elapsed.

 ## Caution
+This tool has not been extensively tested.
 I hope you find `glacier-backup` useful, but use at your own risk.
-If you encounter errors, your feedback would be appreciated.
+If you encounter errors, your feedback is appreciated.

 ## Requirements
 * Amazon's [AWS command-line interface](https://aws.amazon.com/cli/) set up with a defined profile.